Homebrew/homebrew-cask/README.md

-Let's see if we can get the elegance, simplicity, and speed of Homebrew for the installation and management GUI Mac applications like Google Chrome and Adium.
+Let's see if we can get the elegance, simplicity, and speed of Homebrew for the installation and management of GUI Mac applications such as Google Chrome and Adium.

 `brew-cask` provides a friendly homebrew-style CLI workflow for the administration of Mac applications distributed as binaries.